elastic/eui/wiki/creating-components-manually.md

 </EuiPopover>
 ```

 - If the demo code provides lots of examples, this is probably mostly for us maintainers to manage all the different states.
 However, **the consumer really just needs a single basic snippet**.
-In some cases, you can add a second one with the **most commonly used props in their default states**.
+In some cases, you can add a second one with the **most commonly used props**.
 The basic example should always come first.

 ```js
 <EuiLink href="#"><!-- Link text --></EuiLink>